m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 Page table lookups prevent a process from accessing any physical pages that belong to the operating system, since the operating system has not explicitly mapped those locations into the process’s address space.

-This translation process is so important that we typically have a piece of hardware called a **memory management unit** (MMU), that helps the OS perform this translation efficiently,  using memory caches such as [translation look -aside buffers](https://en.wikipedia.org/wiki/Translation_lookaside_buffer)
+This translation process is so important that we typically have a piece of hardware called a **memory management unit** (MMU), that helps the OS perform this translation efficiently, using memory caches such as [translation look-aside buffers](https://en.wikipedia.org/wiki/Translation_lookaside_buffer).

 In addition to resolving a physical address from a virtual address, a page table entry can provide information about different types of memory access available for that page.